-Corporate social responsibility has evolved considerably over the last two years since the CSR-S Monitor's 2016 edition was published.
+Corporate social responsibility has evolved considerably since the CSR-S Monitor's 2016 edition was published.
 This trend is largely driven by two main currents: first, the increasing demand for sustainable and responsible business conduct from various stakeholder groups; and second, as a response to this stakeholder-driven approach to sustainability, the surge in interest from corporations toward more responsible environmental, social, and governance (ESG) practices.